 Step 3

-Meanwhile, make the sugar syrup by heating sugar and water until the sugar is completely dissolved.
+Meanwhile, make the sugar syrup by heating the sugar and water until the sugar is completely dissolved.
 Let the syrup cool.

 Step 4